sanjana-060/Catalog-Hackathon-4/README.md

 # Catalog-Hackathon-4

 ####CHILD VACCINATION MANAGEMENT SYSTEM:
-Child vaccination is a huge challenge which is being faced by parents to enhance their chid's immune system and to reduce the risk for infectious diseases.In this particular scenario we majorly focus on the easy scheduling of child vaccination.
+Child vaccination is a huge challenge which is being faced by parents to enhance their chiLD's immune system and to reduce the risk for infectious diseases.In this particular scenario we majorly focus on the easy scheduling of child vaccination.

 MAJOR CHALLENGES FACED DURING CHILD VACCINATION:
 1)Healthcare Infrastructure